Clio Logo

 Land Acknowledgement Panel

-The site of present-day Rancho Los Cerritos is located on land that was once populated by the Tongva people.
-The adobe sits near an ancient Tongva village, known as Tevaaxa’nga.
-The Tongva lived throughout the greater Los Angeles basin for thousands of years.
-These first Angelinos were primarily hunter-gatherers, but they also engaged in intra- and inter-tribal trade.
-Juan Cabrillo was the first European known to have made contact with the Tongva (1542), and Mission San Gabriel was the first Spanish settlement built in their region (1771).
+The site of present-day Rancho Los Cerritos is located on land that was once populated by the Gabrielino/Tongva people.
+The adobe sits near an ancient Indigenous village known as Tevaaxa’nga.
+The Gabrielino/Tongva have lived throughout the greater Los Angeles basin for thousands of years.
+Often called "the first Angelinos," prior to colonialization, the Gabrielino/Tongva people were primarily hunter-gatherers, but they also engaged in intra- and inter-tribal trade.
+Juan Cabrillo was the first European known to have made contact with them (1542), and Mission San Gabriel was the first Spanish settlement built in their region (1771).

 Spanish soldier Manuel Nieto received a large land grant from Alta California Governor Pedro Fages (1784), which included 300,000 acres of land in today’s southwest Los Angeles and northwest Orange counties.
-Nieto's heirs sold 27,000 acres of that land (which had become know as Rancho Los Cerritos, or "ranch of the little hills") to Massachusetts-born John Temple (1843), a Long Angeles merchant.
-Temple hired Tongva workers to build the site’s two-story, Monterey-style adobe, which served as the headquarters for his cattle ranch, and installed a mayordomo (ranch foreman) to oversee his hide & tallow business.
+Nieto's heirs sold 27,000 acres of that land (which had become known as Rancho Los Cerritos, or "ranch of the little hills") to Massachusetts-born John Temple (1843), a Long Angeles merchant.
+Indigenous workers built the site’s two-story, Monterey-style adobe (1844), which served as the headquarters for Temple's cattle ranch.
+A mayordomo (ranch foreman) was employed to oversee Rancho Los Cerritos' hide & tallow business, since Temple's primary residence was in the pueblo of Los Angeles.

-When Llewellyn Bixby Sr., son of Lewellyn Bixby of Flint, Bixby &Co., purchased the property from the family holdings (1929), he quickly set to work renovating the original adobe structure and landscaping the grounds (1930-31).
-His widow, Avis Bixby, deeded the remaining 4.7-acre property to the City of Long Beach as a history museum, research library, and public garden (1955).
+When Llewellyn Bixby Sr., who was the son of Lewellyn Bixby of Flint, Bixby &Co., purchased the property from the family holdings (1929), he hired architects to renovate the original adobe structure and landscape the remaining grounds (1930-31).
+His widow, Avis Bixby, deeded the 4.7-acre property to the City of Long Beach as a history museum, research library, and public garden (1955).

 Today, visitors to Rancho Los Cerritos can see how diverse cultures and many peoples have contributed to the making of modern Long Beach.
 The site is maintained and operated by the Rancho Los Cerritos Foundation, in public-private partnership.